victorfariasoliveira/angular-9-testing-app/README.md

         npm run start-backend

-- Open a new tab on your terminal and run:
+- Open a new tab on your terminal and run this command below to up frontend:

         npm start